dlehn/Skype-Utility-Project/README.md

 The Skype Utility Project consists of a single file called `d3d9.dll` which you need to place in your Skype installation directory, right next to the `Skype.exe` file (usually that will be in `C:\Program Files (x86)\Skype\Phone\`).

-The next time you start Skype, you will notice a new menu item called "SUP" has appeared in the menu bar of Skype's contact list window.
+The next time you start Skype, you will notice a new menu item called "Advanced [SUP]" has appeared in the "Tools" menu of Skype's contact list window.

 ![Screenshot](/res/menu.png?raw=true "Screenshot")